WGautier/cflab/README.md

-3. Try running the app again with **mvn exec:java".
+3. Try running the app again with **mvn exec:java**.
 It should now print something like this:

     Spaces:
     stackato:stackato